Sponsor Licence

 Common Mistakes to Avoid

 - Appointing inexperienced Level 1 Users.
-The SMS is complex; untrained users make reporting errors that trigger compliance investigations.
+The SMS is complex.
+Untrained users make reporting errors that trigger compliance investigations.

 Frequently Asked Questions